Zero-access encryption by design

 What zero-access means

 The server never sees your plaintext data, your password, or your encryption keys.
-Even with full database access, the server operator cannot read your notes, tasks, transactions, or any other content.
+Even with full database access, the server operator cannot read your notes, tasks, transactions, or other synced content.
 If you enable sync, the server relays encrypted blobs between your devices but cannot decrypt them.
+Calendar app connections are a documented exception: read-only subscription feeds are plaintext artifacts that external calendar apps must be able to read, and Quick Add events sent to your Calendar inbox are stored in plaintext while pending so the unlocked browser can import them.
+After import, ignore, expiry, or tombstone the staged plaintext is scrubbed.

 Session security